elysiajs/documentation/docs/concept/numeric.md

 # Numeric

-Sometime you might found yourself in need of numeric string like extracting path parameter, but it's typed as string and need to be convert to number.
+Sometime you might find yourself in need of numeric string like extracting path parameter, but it's typed as string and need to be convert to number.

 Using Elysia's `transform` life-cycle, you can manually parse number to string and reuse the transform function in other handler as well.